 A notice to quit part of an agricultural holding1 would be bad at common law in the absence of a contractual provision authorising the giving of such notice2.
-But, a notice to quit part of an agricultural holding held on a tenancy from year to year given by the landlord3 of the holding is not invalid on the ground that it relates to part only of the holding if it is given either for the purpose of adjusting the boundaries between agricultural units4 or amalgamating agricultural units or parts of such units5, or with a view to the use
+But, a notice to quit part of an agricultural holding held on a tenancy from year to year given by the landlord3 of the holding is not invalid on the ground that it relates to part only of the holding if it is given either for the purpose of adjusting the boundaries between agricultural units4 or amalgamating agricultural units or parts

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.